Seoul: The Capital City of South Korea where History and Modernization Meet

 Address：161 Sajik-ro, Sejongno, Jongno-gu, Seoul, South Korea

 9. N Seoul Tower

-The N Seoul Tower, officially known as the YTN Seoul Tower and commonly known as Seoul Tower or the Namsan Tower, is an observation and communication tower that could be found at the Namsan Mountain in Seoul.
+The N Seoul Tower, officially known as the YTN Seoul Tower and commonly known as Seoul Tower or the Namsan Tower, is an observation and communication tower that is located on Namsan Mountain in Seoul.
 It is the second highest point in the city at 236 meters high.
 Constructed in 1971, the tower is the country's first general radio wave tower.
-Sightseeing tourists could avail of a ride on the Namsan cable car up to Mount Namsan to be able to walk the tower.
-There are also a lot of cafes and restaurants at the tower.
+Visitors can take a ride on the Namsan cable car up to Mount Namsan to get to the tower.
+You'll also find a number of cafes and restaurants there too.

 Name：N Seoul Tower

 Address：105 Namsangongwon-gil, Yongsan 2(i)ga-dong, Yongsan-gu, Seoul, South Korea